afyxwl/sam/server/SAMsa/README.md

 Configuration
 -------------

-Set your TMDB API key in configuration (appsettings.Development.json, appsettings.json, or user secrets) under:
+Set your OMDB API key in configuration (appsettings.Development.json, appsettings.json, or user secrets) under:

 ```
 {
-  "Tmdb": {
+  "Omdb": {
-    "ApiKey": "YOUR_TMDB_API_KEY"
+    "ApiKey": "YOUR_OMDB_API_KEY"
   }
 }
 ```

-If the API key is not configured, TMDB endpoints will return 400 with a message.
+If the API key is not configured, OMDB endpoints will return 400 with a message.

 Run
 ---